Vrumugun/Ada_on_Arduino_Due/time_triggered_system_1/readme.md

 ## Test

 Open a serial terminal on COM3 at 9600 baud, 8N1.
-You should see the message printed repeatedly.
+You should see the heartbeat message printed repeatedly.